Nabataeans: The Abgarids and Osroene in Mesopotamia

-The kingdom of Osroene in Upper Mesopotamia, with its capital at Edessa, was founded in 134 BCE in the aftermath of the collapse of the Seleucid empire by a Nabataean tribe, with the ruling dynasty, the Abgarids, coming from their numbers.
-It shifted between semi-autonomy and independence, then being a client state of the Parthian empire and the Roman empire, to being fully incorporated into the latter as a province in 214 CE.
+The kingdom of Osroene in Upper Mesopotamia, with its capital at Edessa, was founded in 134 BC in the aftermath of the collapse of the Seleucid empire by a Nabataean tribe, with the ruling dynasty, the Abgarids, coming from their numbers.
+It shifted between semi-autonomy and independence, then being a client state of the Parthian Empire and the Roman Empire, to being fully incorporated into the latter as a province in 214 AD.